Flóres saga ok Blankiflúr

 Flóres saga ok Blankiflúr is a medieval Norse romance saga.

 Characteristics

 The saga is a prose translation of the medieval French romance Floire et Blancheflor, produced in Norway in the thirteenth century.
+It makes a number of additions to its sources, giving the text both a more heroic and a more religious dimension.
 In 1312 it became the basis of one of the Swedish verse romances known after their patron as the Eufemiavisorna: Flores och Blanzeflor.

 Manuscripts

 Kalinke and Mitchell identified the following manuscripts of the saga: